Singaporean Mandarin: Influences from other languages in Singapore

 Just like any languages in Singapore, Singaporean Mandarin is subjected to influences from other languages spoken in Singapore.

 Singaporean Hokkien is the largest non-Mandarin Chinese variety spoken in Singapore.
 The natural tendency of Hokkien-speakers to use the Hokkien way to speak Mandarin has influenced to a large degree the colloquial Mandarin spoken in Singapore.
 The colloquial Hokkien-style Singaporean Mandarin is commonly heard in Singapore, and can differ from Putonghua in terms of vocabulary, phonology and grammar.

-Besides Singaporean Hokkien, Mandarin is also subjected to influence coming from other Chinese dialects such as Teochew, Cantonese, Hakka, and Hainanese, as well as English and Malay.
+Besides Singaporean Hokkien, Mandarin is also subjected to influence coming from other Chinese varieties such as Teochew, Cantonese, Hakka, and Hainanese, as well as English and Malay.

 Writing system

 In Singapore, simplified Chinese characters are the official standard used in all official publications as well as the government-controlled press.
 While simplified Chinese characters are taught exclusively in schools, the government does not officially discourage the use of Traditional characters.
 Therefore, many shop signs continue to use Traditional characters.

 As there is no restriction on the use of traditional characters in the mass media, television programmes, books, magazines and music CDs that have been imported from Hong Kong or Taiwan are widely available, and these almost always use Traditional characters.
 Most karaoke discs, being imported from Hong Kong or Taiwan, have song lyrics in Traditional characters as well.
 While all official publications are in simplified characters, the government still allows parents to choose whether to have their child's Chinese name registered in Simplified or Traditional characters though most choose the former.

 Singapore had undergone three successive rounds of character simplification, eventually arriving at the same set of Simplified characters as the People's Republic of China.
 Before 1969, Singapore generally used Traditional characters.
 From 1969 to 1976, the Ministry of education launched its own version of Simplified characters, which differed from that of mainland China.
 But after 1976, Singapore fully adopted the Simplified characters of mainland China.